Blogging is hard enough.

 Creating free tools like WordStream’s Adwords Grader can help you generate tons of leads, get in touch with your target market, and prove yourself as a valuable player in your industry.

-Tools will draw in more of your target audience by helping them accomplish tasks that would otherwise be time-consuming, just like link-worthy blog posts do by offering information, tips, and examples.
+Tools, such as online e-signature, will draw in more of your target audience by helping them accomplish tasks that would otherwise be time-consuming, just like link-worthy blog posts do by offering information, tips, and examples.

 And it’s easy to gain conversions with free tools, because how else will users be able to receive that report you promised them?